CIRCL/AIL-framework/README.md

 bash update_thirdparty.sh
 ```

-and then you can start the web interface:
+and then you can start the web interface python script:

 ```
 cd $AILENV